GIRIRAJNAGAR768/MovieList/README.md

 # MovieList
-After clone Run npm install to the root of project folder Run react-native run-android command
+After clone Run npm install to the root of project folder then Run react-native run-android command